Harsh19-kumar/Spotify-Project/README.md

-3. Write a query to find tracks where the liveness score is above the average.Top 5 tracks with liveness greater than the average ??
+3. **Write a query to find tracks where the liveness score is above the average.Top 5 tracks with liveness greater than the average.**
    ```sql
    SELECT
     track, aRtist, liveness